 Walking in Kent: no second best

-Kev Reynolds recently wound up a lecture on trekking in the Himalaya, when a member of the audience asked: ‘If you’re so passionate about mountains, why do you live in Kent?’
+Kev Reynolds was winding up a lecture on trekking in the Himalaya when a member of the audience asked: ‘If you’re so passionate about mountains, why do you live in Kent?’
 Here is his response…

 Having spent almost fifty years in this county, and walked hundreds of its footpaths – in all seasons, in all weathers – I can honestly say that I’m as happy when gazing on a favourite view from the Greensand Ridge, as when I’m studying Everest from Kala Pattar, the Matterhorn from above Zermatt, or Huascaran from the ruins of Yungay in Peru.
 Happiness should not be dependent on the distance between the contour lines of a map.
 If it was, we’d drive ourselves crazy with longing to be somewhere else!